emiago/sipgox/psip/README.md

 - IN case 200 response for INVITE it creates dialog which can be accessed via `rc.Dialog()`

-### RTP proxy
+### SBC and RTP proxy integration features

+Minimum set of features to be provided.

+SBC:
+- `Topoh` is topology hidding for you SIP signaling and can be called in RequestContext
+- Source address IP auth via inbound/outbound matchIP
+- RTP proxy integrated
+- Rate limiting

 RTP Proxy signaling:
 - Reads INVITE SDP
 - Setups RTP/RTCP ports for proxy external and internal interface (interface call as it can be seperate Service)
-- Changes to local interface address where our proxy 172.17.0.0/12
-- Applies new SDP with internal RTP/RTCP ports
+- Applies new SDP with internal IP RTP/RTCP ports
 - Relays request
 - Reads Response (only 200)
 - Changes SDP to external interface